 Provided you have given the necessary consent to Quittance, your information will be used to:

-- ensure that content from our site is presented in the most effective manner for you and for your computer
+- ensure that content from our site is presented in the most effective manner

 - notify you about changes to our services